nayeemmz/cmsc320-fall21/Projects/Project4/project4.md

 <li><p>Include all code required to perform the 10-fold cross-validation procedure on your three algorithms.</p></li>
 <li><p>Writeup the result of your 10-fold cross-validation procedure.
 Make sure to report the 10-fold CV estimate of each of the algorithms.</p></li>
 </ol>

+Submit to ELMS at Project 4 Assignment Submission and a .pdf to Gradescope.

+## Group work

+You are encouraged to work in small groups, but you must prepare your own writeup and submit it.
+Include the names of the peers who you worked with in the writeup.